vuejs/vue-cli/README.md

 ## Status: beta

-Certain combinations of plugins may not work properly, and things may break until we reach beta phase.
+Most of the planned features in place but there may still be bugs.
+API may still change until we reach RC phase.
 Do not use in production yet unless you are adventurous.

 ## Quickstart